- VSAM structures

 The VSAM-SPHERE keyword is the equivalent parameter used for VSAM component processing and the NON-VSAM keyword should be self explanatory.

 CR+ is developed and supplied by Rocket Software.
-It is also an IBM recommended product and is resold by them.
+It is also an IBM recommended product and is resold by them as Tivoli Advanced Catalog Management for z/OS.
+The difference between CR+ and TACM is that TACM is Tivoli Enterprise Portal enabled.

 CR+ has 4 sub commands within its DIAGNOSE command;